wholivesinapineappleunderthesea/redapple/README.md

 # Building

-You can do this in the terminal or Xcode.

-Run xcodebuild in the terminal (in the redapple directory).
-Then the executable will be in build/Release/.

-Or in Xcode run it, then drag the redapple executable into your root shell.
+Open up your favourite terminal, cd to the downloaded project.
+Then type:

+'''make'''

+You may need binutils from brew.

+Then in the folder, there will be an executable with a random name (numbers), run it as root or with sudo.

 # Why root